Autism Spectrum Disorder

 The discussion around capitalizing “autism spectrum disorder” may seem minor, but it reflects a larger truth: language is a tool for connection, not just communication.
 Every word we choose carries weight, shaping how we see ourselves and others.
 By taking a moment to consider how we frame autism—whether through a lens of diagnosis, identity, or humanity—we contribute to a culture that values neurodiversity as an inherent part of the human experience.

 The debate isn’t about perfection; it’s about progress.
-Consider this: there will always be differing perspectives, and that’s okay.
+Even so, there will always be differing perspectives, and that’s okay.
 What matters is the willingness to listen, adapt, and prioritize the dignity of those we describe.
-But for some, capitalization may feel like a necessary formality; for others, it might feel like a reminder of stigma.
+Because of that, for some, capitalization may feel like a necessary formality; for others, it might feel like a reminder of stigma.
 The key is flexibility—recognizing that language evolves alongside our understanding.

 In the long run, autism is not a monolith.
-It encompasses a spectrum of experiences, strengths, and challenges.
-By approaching the topic with curiosity rather than assumption, we move closer to a world where every autistic person can define their own narrative.
+That said, it encompasses a spectrum of experiences, strengths, and challenges.
+Which means by approaching the topic with curiosity rather than assumption, we move closer to a world where every autistic person can define their own narrative.
 Let this be a reminder that small choices—like how we write or speak—can ripple into meaningful change.